 This helped, but some of the vegetables reacted to this.
 Again this will be described with the vegetable that was affected.
 I did water occasionally by hand if the bales seemed to be drier than I thought they should be, but in most cases, little extra watering was necessary.

-Other possible problems you might face with straw bale gardening
+Other possible problems you might face with straw bale method

 1. Straw bales may be rather unpleasant.

 Your straw bales will be loaded with water, fertilizer, dirt, bugs, and a variety of other pleasures by the end of the season, turning your straw bale into a disgusting mess.
 Your straw bales will decompose without hesitation, but understanding how to deal with your smelly, old straw bales before you start building your straw bale garden is crucial.
 You’ll wind up with half-composted straw bales and no way to dispose of them otherwise.